Federal coronavirus "red zone" of severe outbreaks expands to 21 total states

-Florida on Tuesday hit a new record; the highest number of deaths reported in a single day since the pandemic began — 186 residents.
+Florida on Tuesday hit a new statewide record high for number of coronavirus deaths reported in a single day since the pandemic began — 186 residents.
 And while there are signs hospitalizations may be leveling off, the virus continues to upend life there and across the country.

 Nearly half of all states are now part of the government's so-called "red zone" due to rising cases, including Missouri, North Dakota and Wisconsin.